matloff/imagefraud/README.md

  - NOTE: please, use this code for detecting just whether an image is fraudulent or not as it is the fastest, easiest to use and most accurate

- BAGlocalization folder: This code uses the Block Artifact Grid to measure differences in the compression rate and quality factor of image blocks used in JPEG compression.
+BAGlocalization folder: This code uses the Block Artifact Grid (BAG) to measure differences in the compression rate and quality factor of image blocks used in JPEG compression.
 Those blocks with a different factor are highlighted in red/yellow in the output heat map.

-- NOTE: please, use this code to localize tampered regions of an imaged that is determined by RLRNpar.R to be spliced by inserting a piece of another image (not by copy-paste from the same image).

 ELA folder: contains a code to run an "Error Level Analysis" on JPEG images to determine the difference in compression levels throughout the image and localize forgery.

+combinedLocalization folder: contains a code to combine BAG extraction and ELA with calls to rmBoxAvErrors.R and zeroOne.R to produce a highly localized output image. rmBoxAvErrors.R removes boxes with average errors less than a threshold to remove flas positives, while zeroOne.R writes the leftover pixels to 1 or 0 using another threshold.

-- NOTE: please use this code to localize image forgery after determining the image was forged (and converting to JPEG) and using BAGlocalization to help get the best localization approximation.
+- NOTE: please use this code to localize image forgery after determining the image was forged (and converting to JPEG) to help get the best localization approximation.
+First, be sure the image is determined by RLRNpar.R to be spliced by inserting a piece of another image (not by copy-paste from the same image).

  pcaCProbust folder: contains a working combined intensity based and PCA algorithm (under the colder folder) for image fraud, as well as multiple test images and output (see README with subdirectory for more information)